Write Better IoT Firmware Using AI - Join our webinar on November 12th

 Next Steps

 Congratulations!
-You've configured your Swan and flashed new firmware to it using VS Code, PlatformIO, and Arduino.
+You've configured your Swan and flashed new firmware to it using Arduino IDE.

 If you're following the Blues Quickstart, next we recommend building your first IoT app: